POS Product Configuration

 Modifier GroupA grouping of modifiers (can also group products)3

 BundleCan only contain products which are offered as part of a 'Meal Deal' and which Deliverect will set to zero value.
-Exception to this is where ## Overloads are set, see example 'Bundles (Product price overloads)' on the right hand side.4
+Exception to this is where Overloads are set4

 PLU